-October Android 11 security patch is now hitting Pixel devices
+October Android 11 security patch now hitting Pixel devices

-Unfortunately, Android 12 is dropped today on Pixel devices like many expected it would, so here’s the next best thing — Android’s October security patch.
+Unfortunately, Android 12 didn’t drop today on Pixel devices like many expected it would, so here’s the next best thing — Android’s October security patch.

 You can check out the October 2021 Android Security Bulletin, here.
 The bulletin indicates there are no actual updated features and that it offers 20 security fixes.
 The vulnerabilities range from moderate to critical.